10jmellott/heightmap/README.md

 Skybox has an updated texture with better resolution.

-Heightmap still isn't complete
+Heightmap still isn't complete.
 + Heightmap still only uses GL_LINE_STRIP for its values
 + Heightmap is not the texture of the ground yet

-Code has been cleaned up and additional functions have been added
+Code has been cleaned up and additional functions have been added.
 + ```drawSkybox()``` and ```drawHeightmap()```
 + ```#define GL_CLAMP_TO_EDGE 0x812F``` has been added to poor texture borders